FlyingDutchmanGames/battle_box/README.md

   - [ ] Changing a turn does not affect history api so its easier to use back button
 - [ ] Fix the min/max time messages after a game cancel in the bot server
 - [ ] Remove row-min/max from terrain, because everything must be 0 indexed
-- [ ] Include the terrain in game settings on startup

 ### Nice to Haves